ryanbrewerstrata/git-gud/notes.md

  * Put each Objective into its own HTML file.
 Have a menu for users to click to it.
  * Host this tutorial on GitHub Pages.
  * Do the commands in a callout, like that Rust guy does.

+# From Slack - put into 9-14-22 Talk
+For our next git chat, is there anything in particular you'd like to go over?
+RSVP if you like, and I can set up a poll if it makes sense.
+Thanks!
+Our Git Gud repo has 2 more objectives and Draper thought of one:
+1. How to resolve a Merge Conflict
+2. How to Restore a previous Commit
+3. How to link a Pull Request to a Jira Ticket

+Anything else that might be helpful?

+Meredith Dodd
+4. How to send pull requests to others for approval and what to do when you’re approving pull requests.
+I think we touched on it slightly last week but it might be good to go into more depth.
+For instance, your pull requests come with lovely notes at the top and I don’t know how to do that!
+Also maybe best practices for naming and deleting branches?